-The Referee Committee will assign a minimum of two evaluators to conduct a referee grading.
-The evaluators will be at least National "A".
+The Referee Committee will assign a minimum of two evaluators to conduct a Provincial "A" referee grading.
+Provincial "B" & "C" evaluations will only require 1 evaluator.
+The evaluator(s) will be at least National "A".

 4. REQUIREMENTS FOR PROVINCIAL GRADING